chbh-opensource/mri-on-bear-edu/docs/workshop6/running-containers.md

 Next you need to make the script executable (as below) and remember the script will run in the current directory (`pwd`).
 You also need to make the script executable if you copied a script from someone else.

-To make your script executable type in terminal: `chmod a+x brainvols.sh`
+To make your script executable type in your terminal: `chmod a+x brainvols.sh`

 !!! warning "Running the script without permissions"
     If you try to run the script without making it executable, you will get a permission error.

-To run the script, type in your terminal `./brainvols.sh`
+To run the script, type in your terminal: `./brainvols.sh`

 You can now tell which participant has the biggest brain.